vpelss/SNIS_Flatpak/README.md

 ubuntu (sound does not work on WSL for me)

-- sudo apt install libfuse2 xorg Mesa libportaudio2
+- sudo apt install xorg mesa-utils libportaudio2 libfuse2

 openSUSE (sound works on WSL)